-Specific policies and procedures have been established for students seeking to appeal a grade in a course or seeking an extension of time to complete a degree.
-The grade appeal policy and procedures are listed below:
+Specific policies and procedures have been established for students seeking to appeal an admissions decision, a grade in a course, or an extension of time to complete a degree.
+The policies are outlined below:

-- 1. Appeals concerning admission to the school should be addressed to the chair of the appropriate department's admission committee. - 2.
-Advice concerning how to pursue appeals on any other matter can be sought from the School of Public Health Office of Admissions and Student Services. - 3.
-The policy and procedures for requesting an extension of time to complete a degree are available through the School of Public Health Office of Admissions and Student Services.
-A petition for an extension of time must be made by the department chair and approved by the dean.
+- 1. Appeals concerning admission to the school should be addressed to the chair of the department for which the student is seeking admissions. - 2.
+Advice concerning how to pursue appeals on any other matter can be sought from the School of Public Health Office of Student Services and Academic Affairs. - 3.
+The policy and procedures for requesting an extension of time to complete a degree are available through the School of Public Health Office of Student Services and Academic Affairs.
+A petition for an extension of time must be made to the Executive Director of Student Services and Academic Affairs.